How to Start an LLC in New Hampshire

 The Registered Agent’s mailing address will be publicly listed on the business registration database online.
 You can serve as your own Agent, although this means you will give up some privacy as your mailing address will be listed.
 The Agent must either be a resident of New Hampshire, or a New Hampshire company (although an LLC cannot be its own Registered Agent).

 The alternative is to use a Registered Agent service.
 These companies offer professional Registered Agent services in each state, including New Hampshire.
 They offer the benefit of increased privacy, plus, they eliminate the risk of an important document being misplaced.
-Two good options are Northwest Registered Agent and ZenBusiness.
+Two good options are ZenBusiness and Northwest Registered Agent.
 Expect to spend around $100-$150 per year for the service.

 Create an operating agreement